ai4os/ai4-docs/source/howtos/pipelines/elyra.rst

 The ID parameter is optional.

 By default, the EGI notebook assigns a token automatically.
-However, if you cannot retrieve a token from an EGI notebook, you need to generate a refresh token from the EGI token page:
+However, if you cannot retrieve a token from the EGI notebook environment, you need to generate a refresh token from the EGI token page:

 `EGI Check-in Token Portal <https://aai.egi.eu/token>`__